basho/riak_kv/docs/NextGenAAE.md

 - riak_kv.tictacaae_active [active, passive]

 Enable or disable tictacaae.
-Note that disabling tictacaae will set the use of tictacaae_active only at startup - setting the environment vairable at runtime will have no impact.
+Note that disabling tictacaae will set the use of tictacaae_active only at startup - setting the environment variable at runtime will have no impact.
 If tictacaae is disabled for a period, it will not wipe any store or cache, so if it is subsequently re-enabled it will re-start with out of date anti-entropy data.
 If AAE is to be re-enabled, then it would normally be preferable to wipe the folders containing these stores before re-starting.

 - riak_kv.aae_tokenbucket [enabled, disabled]